4.1. LwM2M Client Logic

 • Individual request failures (e.g., unsupported Bootstrap Discover operation) do not affect overall outcomes

-• Retries based on anj_configuration_t.bootstrap_retry_timeout and anj_configuration_t.bootstrap_retry_count
+• Retries follow anj_configuration_t.bootstrap_retry_timeout and anj_configuration_t.bootstrap_retry_count

-• On exceeding retries: transition to Failure
+• On exceeding retry limits, transitions to Failure

 Registration